AkasakiTomohiro/Git-Skip-Workspace-Manager/README.md

 - On the `GIT UPDATE INDEX MANAGER` tab, click the `+` button next to the file name.

 If you want to disable all files registered in the SkipWorktree, click the `All Git Skip Worktree Disable` button on the status bar.
+If you want to exclude a file from management, right-click the target file in the `GIT UPDATE INDEX MANAGER` tab and select `Delete`.
+However, you cannot delete the files defined in `gitSkipWorktreeManager.paths`.

 ## Requirements